 Hiromi Inagawa began playing Junior Tennis, including National Tournaments, at the age of 10 in Japan.
 She was also captain of her high school tennis team.
 Hiromi began her career at Rye Racquet in 1995 and is now the Director of Leagues and Adult Programs.
 Hiromi also coordinates Pop Tennis League.
 The League started in September 2018 for the first Pop Tennis League in Westchester, NY, first in the country and first in the world.
-Hiromi currently plays on the Rye Racquet Club MITL A team and USTA 4.5 team, and was part of the Rye Racquet Club USTA 4.5 National Champion Team in 2005.
+Hiromi currently plays on the Rye Racquet Club MITL A team and USTA 4.5 team, and was part of the Rye Racquet Club USTA 4.5 National Champion Team in 2005, and in 2019 her USTA 4.5, 40 & over team were also National Finalists.
 Further, Hiromi assists Kit Byron in the formation of MITL/USTA teams.

 Alex Yuille is a native of London.
 As a junior he earned a top 100 National Ranking in the 18 and Under Division.
 At the age of 18, Alex came to the USA on a tennis scholarship from Abraham Baldwin Agricultural College from 2007-2009 and for Georgia Southern University from 2009-2011.
 After graduating with a Business Management Degree in 2011, Alex moved to Orlando, Florida where he worked at Winter Park Tennis Center instructing both Adults and Juniors.
 From 2012- 2013 Alex was the Assistant Tennis Director for Future Stars Tennis Summer Camp at Purchase College.
 From the Fall of 2013 until the end of 2014 Alex was the Assistant Tennis Coach at Cheam Tennis Club in Surrey, United Kingdom where he worked with some of the top Juniors, as well as coached the Men’s and Women’s Teams for upcoming competitions.
 Alex currently spends his summers as a Tennis Professional at the Coveleigh Club.